thomasWeise/oa/performance/time/README.md

 There exist ideas to mitigate the drawback that clock times are hard to compare&nbsp;[@JMG2004EAOHFTS; @WCTLTCMY2014BOAAOSFFTTSP].
 The key point is that clock times always lead to measurements of the algorithm *implementation* performance on a specific system.
 This can be good, if we design a practical implementation.
 It can also be bad, if we perform fundamental research on algorithmic characteristics and want fundamental conclusions about performance that are valid independent of what kind of hardware is used.
+Either way:
+If we report clock times, then we *must* include a reasonably complete specification of the computer we used in the report as well&nbsp;[@CDM1978RCEIMP].

 ### Consumed Function Evaluations {#sec:comparing:time:FEs}